 A few words on Doug Engelbart

 From back in 2013, Bret Victor on Engelbart’s vision, which was much more intentional and humanly collaborative than he’s usually given credit for.
-Especially interesting when looking at Victor’s own fantastic Dynamicland.
+Especially interesting looking at Victor’s own fantastic Dynamicland.

 Engelbart’s vision, from the beginning, was collaborative.
 His vision was people working together in a shared intellectual space.
 His entire system was designed around that intent.